cyk666/DCEE/README.md

 # DCEE
-The document-level cybersecurity event extraction.
+The dataset for document-level cybersecurity event extraction.